apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     slower follower syncs when sync is done using transaction log.
     This is because leader has to scan through the appropriate log file on disk to find the transaction to start sync from.
-    This feature is turned off by this default and snapCount and snapSize are the only values that limit transaction log size.
+    This feature is turned off by default and snapCount and snapSizeLimitInKb are the only values that limit transaction log size.
 When enabled Zookeeper will roll the log when any of the limits is hit.
     Please note that actual log size can exceed this value by the size of the serialized transaction.
-On the other hand, if this value is set too close to (or smaller than) **preAllocSize**, it can cause Zookeeper to roll the log for every tranasaction.
-While this is not a correctness issue, this may cause severly degraded performance.
+On the other hand, if this value is set too close to (or smaller than) **preAllocSize**, it can cause Zookeeper to roll the log for every transaction.
+While this is not a correctness issue, this may cause severely degraded performance.
 To avoid this and to get most out of this feature, it is recommended to set the value to N * **preAllocSize** where N >= 2.